zhonghaozhan/zhonghaozhan.github.io/_posts/2018-11-12-a small R function.md

 t_temp
 ```

-Now, this is a important step, using `summarySE()` function (we included it at the beginning) to summarize the data.
+Now, a important step, using `summarySE()` function (we included it at the beginning) to summarize the data.
 Look at what we get now!
 ```{r}
 #summary the data that will be used for ploting
 resultsSE <- summarySE(data=dat, measurevar="errorrate", groupvars="movement")
 resultsSE
 ```

 In order to mark significant difference, first we need the text.
-We prepare the text based on the multiple comparison results **t_temp** which we already have.
+You can prepare the text based on the multiple comparison results **t_temp** which we already have.
 ```{r}
 # prepare the text on the plot
 signMark = c('','','','','')